vega/vega-lite/site/docs/selection/clear.md

 permalink: /docs/clear.html
 ---

-The `clear` selection transformation clears all selections made on the visualization:

-- For `single` and `multi` selections, it will clear all selected values.
-- For `interval` selections, it will clear all selected values and return the visualization to its original scale domain.
+The `clear` property identifies which events must fire to empty a selection of all selected values (the [`empty`](https://vega.github.io/vega-lite/docs/selection.html#selection-properties) can be used to further determine the behavior of empty selections).

 It can take one of the following values:

-- `false` -- disables clear behavior; there will be no trigger that resets the visualization to its initial configuration.
+- `false` -- disables clear behavior; there will be no event trigger that empties a selection.
-- A [Vega event stream definition](https://vega.github.io/vega/docs/event-streams/) to indicate which events should trigger clearing of the visualization.
+- A [Vega event stream definition](https://vega.github.io/vega/docs/event-streams/) to indicate which events should trigger clearing the selection.

-Vega-Lite automatically adds a clear transform to all selections by default.
-The default is `clear: mouseout` if you're `on: mouseover`, else `clear: dblclick`.
+Vega-Lite automatically adds the clear property to all selections by default.
+If the selection is triggered by mouse hovers (i.e., `"on": "mouseover"), then`"clear": "mouseout"`is used.
+For all other selection triggers,`"clear": "dblclick"` is used.

 ## Examples

-Mousing out of the visualization will clear your highlighted value.
+The following visualization demonstrates the default clearing behavior: select a square on click and clear out the selection on double click.

+<div class="vl-example" data-name="selection_clear_heatmap"></div>

+The following example clears the brush when the mouse button is released.

-<div id="paintbrush_nearest_clear" class="vl-example" data-name="interactive_stocks_nearest_index"></div>
+<div class="vl-example" data-name="selection_clear_brush"></div>

-Click and drag to shift the current position of the scales, then double click to reset the scales to their initial configuration.
+Note, in the above example, clearing out the selection does _not_ reset it to its initial value.
+Instead, when the mouse button is released, the selection is emptied of all values.
+This behavior is subtly different to when the selection is [bound to scales](https://vega.github.io/vega-lite/docs/bind.html#scale-binding) -- clearing the selection out now resets the view to use the initial scale domains.
+Try it out below: pan and zoom the plot, and then double click.

-<div id="selection_resolution_clear" class="vl-example" data-name="selection_resolution_global"></div>
+<div class="vl-example" data-name="selection_translate_scatterplot_drag"></div>